How to Host a Trivia Night: Tips and Tricks to Get it Right

 3. Write the questions

 There’s nothing wrong with using pre-written questions that you find online or that come included in standard pre-packaged trivia games.
 If, though, you have the energy and desire, consider writing your questions just for this event.
-While this will require extra time, you can tailor the questions to the group and the venue.
+While this will require extra time, you can tailor the questions to the group and the gathering venue.

-Generally, a two-hour bar trivia game consists of about seven rounds with about ten questions per round, but as the event host, it’s up to you how long and involved the game will be.
 You can have the teams submit responses by writing them on paper or use an online quiz-maker like Kahoot! so competitors can submit answers online.
 (This relies on a solid internet connection and everyone having their phone charged, though, and works best by projecting the quiz onto a screen or wall.)

 4. Vittles and libations

-Then again, if you feel like cooking or otherwise sourcing the refreshments yourself, more power to you – you’re the trivia party host.
+Of course, if you feel like cooking or otherwise sourcing the refreshments yourself, more power to you – you’re the trivia party host.
 While trivia isn’t precisely an aerobic exercise, it’s always wise to make sure that the food can be held in one’s hand, freeing the other for gesticulation.
 Also, using recyclable dinnerware and glasses is a wise choice, as frantic and impassioned trivia players tend to break stuff.

 Now that you’ve mastered how to host trivia night, check out how to host a murder mystery party next!